Wonder Dog (video game): Reception

 Wonder Dog received positive reviews upon release, being praised for its visuals and soundtrack.
 Magazines such as Sega Pro, GamePro, Mega Drive Advanced Gaming and Computer and Video Games scored the game a 90%, 100%, 88% and 84%, respectively.
 Some magazines of the time, such as Beep!
 MegaDrive, Hippon Super and Famitsu, seemed to take offence to its manufactured origins as a product for order, with scores ranging from 50% to 60%.
 However, the game was not enough to make the Wondermega a success.
 This would be JVC's only attempt to breach the console market, though the console did get a second release as the JVC X'Eye in North America in 1994.
-This did not stop Core Design from supporting the Sega CD for years with games like Battlecorps and Soulstar, and they would go on to achieve tremendous success with Tomb Raider in 1996.
+This did not stop Core Design from supporting the Sega CD for years with games like Battlecorps and Soulstar, and they would later achieve success with Tomb Raider in 1996.

 Doug Jackson of Sega-16 reviewed the game, giving it a score of 5 out of 10, and stating, "The bottom line for Wonder Dog is that it's just an average game that's too easy, lacks variety, has a poor story, and doesn't make any decent use of the CD's added capabilities.
 Ultimately, it just feels like a cash-in for the system."
 Stephen Barbato reviewed the game, stating, "Wonder Dog is a somewhat incoherent game, full of ideas that don't feel properly connected, but this unpredictability and unorthodox approach also gives it a distinct identity that makes getting to the next stage more rewarding when compared to other mascot platformers of the time.
 For those who never had a chance to be exposed to European-style platformers, it's a potentially good place to start due to its low difficulty and straightforward level design.
-It’s by no means a must-play game in the genre, but it's an uncommon blending of platforming design philosophies from two different regions with a bit of interesting history behind it, making it worthy of recognition nonetheless."
+It's by no means a must-play game in the genre, but it's an uncommon blending of platforming design philosophies from two different regions with a bit of interesting history behind it, making it worthy of recognition nonetheless."

-Magazine reviews for the Amiga version ranged from 84% in The One Amiga to 31% in CU Amiga.
+Magazine reviews for the Amiga version ranged from 84% in The One to 31% in CU Amiga.